Securing the Network

 Inline

-- Positioned directly in the path of the network traffic
+- Directly in the traffic path

-- Example: Firewall, routers, IPS
+- Example: Firewall, router, IPS

 -